w3f/Grants-Program/applications/liberland.md

 ##### Congress

-The Congress is a customized pallet, using delegated voting functionality using the underlying Democracy pallet from parity.
+The Congress is part of the Public Veto pallet, using delegated voting functionality using the underlying Democracy pallet from parity.
 By utilizing this technology we are creating a true representative democracy.
 Representative democracy is used to _enact_ laws and other regulations, both on-chain (as governance) and o-chain (for the state).